CityofToronto/bdit_data-sources/wys/api/README.md

 !['A sign mounted on a pole with the words "Your Speed" and underneath a digital sign displaying "31"'](https://www.toronto.ca/wp-content/uploads/2018/09/9878-landscape-mwysp2-e1538064432616-1024x338.jpg)

-The city has installed [Watch Your Speed Signs](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/safety-initiatives/initiatives/watch-your-speed-program/) that display the speed a vehicle is travelling at and flashes if the vehicle is travelling over the speed limit.
-Installation of the sign was done as part of 3 programs: the normal watch your speed sign program, mobile watch your speed which has signs mounted on trailers that move to a different location every few weeks, and school watch your speed which has signs installed at high priority schools.
+The city has installed [Watch Your Speed Signs](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/safety-initiatives/initiatives/watch-your-speed-program/) that display the speed a vehicle is travelling at and flash if the vehicle is travelling over the speed limit.
+Installation of the sign was done as part of 2 [WYS programs](../readme.md): stationary watch your speed signs (near schools) and mobile watch your speed signs mounted on trailers that move to a different location every few weeks (mostly every three weeks with a few longer exceptions).
 As part of the [Vision Zero Road Safety Plan](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/), these signs aim to reduce speeding.

-This API script can grab data from each watch your speed sign the city has.
-It can perform some functionality that the [streetsoncloud portal](www.streetsoncloud.com) has, mainly pulling speed and volume data.
-The API supports more calls including setting/getting the schedule, setting/getting the messages each sign displays and other calls.
+This API script pulls WYS speed and volume data from [streetsoncloud portal](http://www.streetsoncloud.com) using their API.
+This API supports more calls including setting/getting the schedule, setting/getting the messages each sign displays and other calls.

 ## Functionality